-What is your decision about breeding and how did you make that choice?
+What is your decision about breeding and how did make that choice? you make that choice?

 Now that you've reached a decision about breeding, what will you need to do to make sure things turn out as you've decided?